 - Manipur: Holi in this region is celebrated for six days and the main attraction is the Manipuri folk dance called Thabal Chongba with several other cultural activities.

 Holi is a great festival of bliss and delight, but sometimes mishaps happen without any invitation.
 To enjoy a prosperous Holi, there are several precautions that must be considered:

-- Before getting started, apply good amount of coconut oil on your hair and body as it works wonders in removing the colors easily without any hassles.
+- Before getting started, apply a good amount of coconut oil on your hair and body as it works wonders in removing the colors easily without any hassles.

-- Use natural and herbal colors made from turmeric powder, flowers, and tea leaves etc. as these colors are harmless to the skin like other chemical colors.
+- Use natural and herbal colors made from turmeric powder, flowers, and tea leaves, etc. as these colors are harmless to the skin like other chemical colors.